openstack/watcher/doc/source/contributor/concurrency.rst

 executed based on the success or failure of individual actions.
 However, the base workflow engine simply uses these notifies to store the result of individual actions in the database.
-Additionally, since taskflow uses a graph flow if any of the tasks would fail all childs of this tasks not be executed while ``do_revert`` will be triggered for all parents.
+Additionally, since taskflow uses a graph flow if any of the tasks would fail all children of this tasks not be executed while ``do_revert`` will be triggered for all parents.

 .. code-block:: python